 There are so many ways to enjoy pickled beets!
 I love to eat them on top of my salad or alongside grilled vegetables.
 You could top your veggie burger with a pickled beet instead of a pickle!
 If you are an avocado toast fan, pickled beets added on top of your smashed avocado would be a great savory breakfast.
 Sub out your pickles in vegan potato salad with chopped beets!

 There are so many great things to do with pickled beets, I really hope you try this recipe out.
 You will love these easy roasted pickled beets!

 If you love pickled items, try pickled onions in this kale salad on our blog.

 Tag @badtothebowl when you make this recipe!

 - Remove greens from beets.
 Scrub the beets free of any dirt.

-- Make the brine by combining the cider vinegar, sugar and dry mustard.
+- Make your brine by combining the cider vinegar, sugar and dry mustard in a small bowl.
 Whisk ingredients together with a fork.
 The dry mustard will help to emulsify the brine.
-Adjust to taste.
-Add salt and pepper to taste.
+Add salt and pepper.

 - Pour brine over beets and make sure the brine covers all the beets.
 If it doesn't either remove some beets or make additional brine.